Qingtao-Cao/obix/README.md

 * server/devices/

-    In the future, the oBIX Server is likely to support 'Persistent Device' and will have device contracts saved as separate files in the devices/folder on the hard drive and loaded into the global XML database at start-up.
+    In the future, the oBIX Server is likely to support 'Persistent Device' and will have device contracts saved as separate files in this folder on the hard drive and loaded into the global XML database at start-up.

 * histories/

     Contains history facilities for various devices.
 Each device will have its own separate sub-folder that contains an index file and a number of raw history data files named by the date when they are generated.
-For details see Section 6.
+For details see docs/HISTORY.md

+Note: This folder does not exist in the source code and is created at installation.
+For the sake of hard disk performance a standalone hard disk had better be mounted onto this folder because history facilities are likely to consume a vast amount of space during a long period of time.

 # 4. Build Instructions